ctopherngoc/Domination-Focus-Game/README.md

 Before you begin, ensure you have met the following requirements:

 You have installed the latest version of Python and/or Python IDE such as Pycharm or Atom.
-You have a Windows or Mac machine (have not tried with Linux).
+</br>You have a Windows or Mac machine (have not tried with Linux).
-You have read documentation for this project.
+</br>You have read documentation for this project.
-You have read rule-set/how to play the Domination Focus Game (stated below).
+</br>You have read rule-set/how to play the Domination Focus Game (stated below).
-Installing Domination Focus Game
+</br>Installing Domination Focus Game
-To install Domination Focus Game, follow these steps:
+</br>To install Domination Focus Game, follow these steps:

 macOS:
 1. Locate the Terminal app within the LaunchPad or use IDE terminal.